JonPSmith/EfCore.SchemaCompare/README.md

 1. [Introduction to how EfCore.SchemaCompare]

-## List of checks

-NOTE: I use the term *entity class* for classes mapped to the database by EF Core.
+*NOTE: I use the term *entity class* for classes mapped to the database by EF Core.*

-Here is a full list of the things that EfSchemaCompare checks
+## List of checks made

 ### Stage 1 - checks on EF Core side

-- Table/View exist: That a table or view that an entity class is mapped exists
+- **Table/View exists**: That a table or view that an entity class is mapped exists
-- Property/Column:
-  - exists
-  - database type, size, precision
-  - nullability (see limitations)
-  - computed column and its persistence
-  - column default value
-  - When updated, e.g. column is updated `OnAdd` for a int primary key which is provided by the database
+- **Property/Column:**  exists, database type (including size and precision), nullability, computed column (including persistence), column default value, when updated (e.g. column is updated `OnAdd` for a int primary key which is provided by the database)
-- Primary key:
-  - SQL constraint name
+- **Primary key:** SQL constraint name, properties
-  - properties
-- Foreign keys:
-  - SQL constraint name
+- **Foreign keys:** SQL constraint name, Delete behavior, properties
-  - Delete behavior
-  - properties
-- Indexes
-  - SQL constraint name
+- **Indexes:** SQL constraint name, Unique/not unique, properties
-  - Unique/not unique
-  - properties

 ### Stage 2 - checks on database